lifeparticle/Ruby-Cheatsheet/README.md

 =end
 ```

-I prefer `#` for multiline comments because it maintains my style guide and easier to read.
+I prefer `#` for multiline comments because it maintains my style guide and is easier to read.

 Operators
 ============